 In November 2022, we submitted an insurance claim under a Ukrainian airline's insurance and reinsurance policies for approximately \$97 million for the loss of one aircraft which remains in Ukraine.
-In January 2023, we submitted an insurance claim under our C&P Policy for the same aircraft and also submitted an insurance claim under our C&P Policy for our second aircraft which remains in Ukraine.
-The value of the two claims under our C&P Policy for the two aircraft which remain in Ukraine is approximately \$100 million.
+In January 2023, we submitted an insurance claim under our C&P Policy for the same aircraft and also submitted an insurance claim under our C&P Policy for the two aircraft which remain in Ukraine is approximately \$100 million.
 We intend to continue to vigorously pursue all insurance claims in respect of the two aircraft which remain in Ukraine.
 However, the collection, timing and amount of any potential recoveries are uncertain and we have not recognized any claim receivables as of March 31, 2023.